 Occasionally conditions may make it advisable to permit an entering student to take less than 12 hours of work.
-An applicant admitted as a special student does not have to take the ACT until he has accumulated 15 hours credit.
+An applicant admitted as a special student does not have to take the ACT.

 Academic Load

 A normal class load is 16 semester hours.
 A student may not take more than 19 hours without permission from his Dean, except where his curriculum indicates otherwise.